zynbahmed/u2_lessons_intro_to_mongoose/README.md

 ```
 require('dotenv').config();  // Necessary if connection string is in a .env file

-const { connect } = require('./config/database');  // Assuming connect is a function that establishes the database connection
+require('./config/database');  // Execute the code to connect to the db

 const Movie = require('./models/movie');

-// Define an async function to use await
+// Define an async function to create the movie in the database
 const createMovie = async () => {
   try {
-    await connect();  // Assuming connect is a function that returns a promise for establishing the database connection

     const doc = await Movie.create({
       title: 'Star Wars - A New Hope',